shion-h/Umibato/README.md

 ### Notebook tutorial
 To use the tutorial notebook, you need requirements and compilations below or using Docker.
 ## Directories
-- build
-    - an empty directory for cmake compilation
 - data
     - contains toy data for Umibato tutorials
 - notebook